The new hampshire delegation

 United States Senator jeanne shaheen (D)

-New Hampshire’s senior senator, Jeanne Shaheen, is a three-term member of the U.S. Senate having last been re-elected in 2020.
-She serves on the Foreign Affairs Committee; the Appropriations Committee; the Armed Services Committee; and the Small Business Committee.
+New Hampshire’s senior senator, Jeanne Shaheen, is a three-term member of the U.S. Senate who is up for re-election in 2026.
+She is the ranking member on the Foreign Affairs Committee; and serves on the Appropriations Committee; the Small Business Committee; and the Select Committee on Ethics.
 Married and the mother of three, Senator Shaheen is a graduate of Shippensburg University and holds a Master’s degree from the University of Mississippi.
 The Senator was also New Hampshire’s governor from 1997 until 2003.

-Thomas Take: Not Up for Re-Election in 2024
+Thomas Take: Up for Re-Election in 2026 - Nudging Democrat

 Thomas Rank: B